Social Identity Theory

 His work, often published in reputable journals like the Journal of Social Issues, has been instrumental in shaping our understanding of the role of resources in intergroup conflict and cooperation.

-Building on the contributions of the theorists discussed in the last section, we delve deeper into the crux of Social Identity Theory (SIT) — how group membership fundamentally shapes our identity.
-Grounded in the works of Henri Tajfel and others, SIT proposes that our social identities, the part of our self-concept derived from our group memberships, play a significant role in shaping our attitudes and behaviors.
+Building on the contributions of the theorists discussed in the last section, we examine deeper into the crux of Social Identity Theory (SIT), how group membership fundamentally shapes our identity.
+Grounded in the works of Henri Tajfel and others, SIT proposes that our social identities, the part of our self-concept derived from our group memberships, play a significant role in shaping our attitudes and behaviours.

 A vital concept here is the "minimal group paradigm," a term coined by Tajfel himself.
 This paradigm illustrates how even arbitrary and virtually meaningless distinctions between groups, such as preference for a type of art, can trigger a preference for one's in-group and discrimination against out-groups.

 This perspective ties back to the theory of intergroup relations and the role of social status within SIT.
-It suggests that belonging to a group—be it a higher-status group or a lower-status one—profoundly impacts our sense of identity, often driving us to maintain a distinctive identity favorable to our group.
+It suggests that belonging to a group, be it a higher-status group or a lower-status one, profoundly impacts our sense of identity, often driving us to maintain a distinctive identity favourable to our group.

 This phenomenon is a testament to the power of intergroup processes and social identity in shaping our worldview and interactions with others.